touero/AnabasTestudineus/README.md

-# MonicaOmniApi
+# AnabasTestudineus

 This template should help get me started developing with Vue 3 in Vite.
-It's a simple frontend.
+It's a simple frontend for show some my api.

 ## IDE Setup